-I particularly enjoyed encountering Adrian Tchaikovsky, whose excellent Jane-Austen-muskets-and-magic mash-up 'Guns of the Dawn' made the final ballot at the Con.
-The American Scott Lynch much impressed me with his eloquence, sensitivity and humour: here’s to you, Scott – my theatrical anecdotes about Sylvester McCoy can wait – and the signed copy of 'The Lies of Locke Lamora' is next on my reading-list!
+I particularly enjoyed encountering Adrian Tchaikovsky, whose excellent Jane-Austen-muskets-and-magic mash-up Guns of the Dawn made the final ballot at the Con.
+The American Scott Lynch much impressed me with his eloquence, sensitivity and humour: here’s to you, Scott – my theatrical anecdotes about Sylvester McCoy can wait – and the signed copy of The Lies of Locke Lamora is next on my reading-list!

 Your author is now attending Fantasycon-by-the-sea, Scarborough, UK, September 23-25 2016.
 It is (we quote) ‘celebrating the fantastic, the horrific and the awe-inspiring in literature, image and film’.
 The US Guests of Honor are Elizabeth Bear and Scott Lynch.